Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Riddle Me This Function

 The riddle me this function is the function used for each riddle section of the program.
 It is passed four arguments from the riddle functions - riddle_question, riddle_answer, next_path and alt_answer.
 The function is defined in the run.py module.
 The function first loops through the riddle_question string from the assigned riddle dictionary and uses the typewriter effect to print each character individually to the terminal.
 Then a variable called guesses is assigned the value of 3.
 A while loop is then defined which prints the users number of available guesses assigned to the guesses variable to the terminal.
 The user is also reminded that they can exit the labyrinth/program by typing "exit" into the input.
 The user is then prompted to make a guess at the answer to the riddle with an input.
 An if/elif/else statement is then defined to check if the user input matches a number of different answers.
 If the user choice matches the riddle_answer or alt_answer variables the user is correct and the break statement is used to break the user out of the loop.
 The next_path variable function is also called to send the user to the next function.
-The user input is also tested for the exit command which triggers the exit function.
+The user input is also tested for the exit command which triggers the exit game function.
 If the user input that doesn't match either the if or elif options the else statement is triggered and the guesses variable is decreased by the value of 1.
 Another if/else statement is then defined to check if the guesses variable is equal to zero.
 If the guesses variable is equal to zero this means the user has run out of guesses and the you_die function is called along with a break statement.
 Otherwise the user is advised that they guessed incorrectly and the loop repeats.

 ![Riddle Me This Function](readme-images/riddle-me-this-function.png)